ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 to support environments where X.509 certificates are not used.

-The optional certificates provided in `PkixEvidence.intermediateCertificates` enables the insertion of X.509 certificates to support trusting the signatures.
+The optional certificates provided in `PkixEvidence.intermediateCertificates` enables the insertion of X.509 certificates to support trusting the signatures found in signature blocks.
 This information is intended to provide the certificates required by the Verifier to verified the endorsement on the certificates included with the signatures.

-As described in the {{sec-info-model}} section, the `TbsPkixEvidence` is a set of entities.
+As described in {{sec-info-model}}, the `TbsPkixEvidence` is a set of entities.
 Each entity is associated with a type that defines its class.
 The entity types are represented by object identifiers (OIDs).
 The following ASN.1 definition defines the structures associated with entities: